Complaints

 If your employer is suspending or withdrawing your security clearance, then you should have ordinarily been provided with written notice of this and details of any appeals process.
 If you have not received information about any appeals process available to you, you should first request this from your employer.

 We do not review the substantive merits of decisions relating to security clearances.
-However, where the employer is an intelligence agency, in some circumstances we may be able to review the legality and propriety of the decision- to ensure the process was fair and objective.
+However, in some circumstances we may be able to review the legality and propriety of the decision-making process.

 We welcome your feedback.
 If you have a complaint about the IGIS, please email complaints@igis.gov.au and share your concerns and any steps you think we could take to remedy those concerns.